waku-org/go-waku/library/c/README.md

 A status code.
 Refer to the [`Status codes`](#status-codes) section for possible values.

 If the function is executed succesfully, `onOkCb` will receive a [`StoreResponse`](#storeresponse-type).

-## Encrypting messages

-### `extern int waku_encode_symmetric(char* messageJson, char* symmetricKey, char* optionalSigningKey, WakuCallBack onOkCb, WakuCallBack onErrCb)`

-Encrypt a message using symmetric encryption and optionally sign the message

-**Parameters**

-1. `char* messageJson`: JSON string containing the [Waku Message](https://rfc.vac.dev/spec/14/) as [`JsonMessage`](#jsonmessage-type).
-2. `char* symmetricKey`: hex encoded secret key to be used for encryption.
-3. `char* optionalSigningKey`: hex encoded private key to be used to sign the message.
-4. `WakuCallBack onOkCb`: callback to be executed if the function is succesful
-5. `WakuCallBack onErrCb`: callback to be executed if the function fails

-Note: `messageJson.version` is overwritten to `1`.

-**Returns**

-A status code.
-Refer to the [`Status codes`](#status-codes) section for possible values.

-If the function is executed succesfully, `onOkCb` will receive the encrypted waku message which can be broadcasted with relay or lightpush protocol publish functions

-### `extern int waku_encode_asymmetric(char* messageJson, char* publicKey, char* optionalSigningKey, WakuCallBack onOkCb, WakuCallBack onErrCb)`

-Encrypt a message using asymmetric encryption and optionally sign the message

-**Parameters**

-1. `char* messageJson`: JSON string containing the [Waku Message](https://rfc.vac.dev/spec/14/) as [`JsonMessage`](#jsonmessage-type).
-2. `char* publicKey`: hex encoded public key to be used for encryption.
-3. `char* optionalSigningKey`: hex encoded private key to be used to sign the message.
-4. `WakuCallBack onOkCb`: callback to be executed if the function is succesful
-5. `WakuCallBack onErrCb`: callback to be executed if the function fails

-Note: `messageJson.version` is overwritten to `1`.

-**Returns**

-A status code.
-Refer to the [`Status codes`](#status-codes) section for possible values.

-If the function is executed succesfully, `onOkCb` will receive the encrypted waku message which can be broadcasted with relay or lightpush protocol publish functions

 ## Decrypting messages